deepaiimsss/SakkuMusicBot/.github/README.md

 # Sakku MusicBot <img src="https://img.shields.io/github/v/release/deepaiimsss/SakkuMusicBot?color=black&logo=github&logoColor=black&style=social" alt="RELEASE">

-[Sakku MusicBot](https://github.com/deepaiimsss/SakkuMusicBot) is a Powerful Telegram SpamBot written in Python using  Telethon by which you can spam your enemies in its best way.
+[Sakku MusicBot](https://github.com/deepaiimsss/SakkuMusicBot) is a Powerful Telegram Music Bot written in Python using  Telethon by which you can listen to songs in telegranm voice chat

 * Written from scratch, making it stable and less crashes.
 * Attractive thumbnails, fonts and images,  making experience more user-friendly and interactive.
-* For fast spam
+* For lag free music
-* Telethon based
+* pyrogram based
 * Multi-Language support